 Note: due to the increased risk of auto accidents during the distracting 2017 solar eclipse, there may be delays and strains on law enforcement and emergency medical personnel.
 Reach out for help as soon as possible.

 If at all possible, stay safe by staying off the roads.
 If you must, please take every precaution to ensure the safety of you and any passengers.

 "Please keep yourself and your family safe by staying off the road during this rare solar eclipse.
-If you have to drive, exercise extreme caution."James Ryan Turner, Injury Lawyer in Florence, KY
+If you have to drive, exercise extreme caution."James Ryan Turner, Experienced Injury Lawyer in Florence, KY